Fears and phobias are part of our daily life. In fact, it’s estimated that

 Your therapist may also recommend cognitive-behavioral therapy (CBT), which helps you identify distorted thinking and its role in creating fear and other issues.

 During CBT sessions with a therapist, you’ll learn new ways to cope with the fear of driving.
 The overall goal is to eliminate the panic, anxiety, and negative thinking so that you feel safe driving or as a passenger in a car.

 Behavioral treatment can help you manage a driving phobia.
 “Treatment often involves exercises called ‘exposures’ that involve becoming gradually more comfortable with the situations associated with the phobia,” he explained.

 Typically, these are either driving scenarios or physical sensations experienced when driving.
 Since treatment is often effective, it’s important to seek help right away.

-Not only does a driving phobia limit your daily activities, but living with a specific phobia could also increase your risk of developing certain health conditions such as heart, respiratory, cardiac, and vascular disease, according to a 2016 study.
+Not only does a driving phobia limit your daily activities, but living with a specific phobia could also increase your risk of developing certain health conditions such as heart, respiratory, cardiac, and vascular disease, according to a

 To mitigate this risk, researchers suggest therapy as a way to manage your phobia.

 A driving phobia, like other specific phobias, can interfere with your daily routine and affect your quality of life.
 The good news: It’s possible to learn how to be comfortable with driving.